Falsification of Cyber-Physical Systems using Bayesian Optimization: Experimental Evaluation

-\SS~is a two-dimensional synthetic example that tricks the optimizing algorithms that try to estimate gradients to search in the wrong direction.
+\SS~is a two-dimensional synthetic problem that tricks the optimizing algorithms that try to estimate gradients to search in the wrong direction.
 For all specifications of \SS, \hybrid, \VanillaBO, \LineSearch, and importantly $\pi$BO provide better results than \turbo.
 Both input parameters are defined within the range $[-1, 1]$ in this special case.
 The target specification is falsified at the corner point $x^T=[1,1]$ and close to it.
-The gradient cannot point toward the falsification area if the initial samplings of \emph{First Input} and \emph{Second Input} are approximately in the ranges $(-1, 1)$ and $(-1, 0.8)$, respectively when $\gamma = 0.7$, which is a threshold parameter in this example.
-Hence, the three methods \hybrid, \VanillaBO, \LineSearch, and $\pi$BO that can search the corner points which lead that all falsify this example better than \turbo.
+The gradient cannot point toward the falsification area if the initial samplings of \emph{First Input} and \emph{Second Input} are approximately in the ranges $(-1, 1)$ and $(-1, 0.8)$, respectively when $\gamma = 0.7$, which is a threshold parameter in this problem.
+Hence, the three methods \hybrid, \VanillaBO, \LineSearch, and $\pi$BO that can search the corner points which lead that all falsify this problem better than \turbo.
 On the other hand, \turbo searches more within the input ranges.
 Thus, it is difficult for \turbo to approach the failure area with a local hyperrectangle trust region that is centered at the best solution found.
 A larger value for $\gamma$ such as $(\gamma = 0.8)$ and $(\gamma = 0.9)$ results in a smaller failure surface.
 Thus, the performance of \turbo drops additionally with the best performance with \PI (\tauZero~) as 70\% and \LCB as 55\% for $(\gamma = 0.8)$ and $(\gamma = 0.9)$, respectively.
-Next, we discuss the benchmark examples noted here as the hard examples because an optimization-free method such as \hybrid cannot falsify them.
+Next, we discuss the benchmark problems noted here as the hard problems because an optimization-free method such as \hybrid cannot falsify them.
 The results are provided in Table~\ref{tab:Hard_to_Falsify}.
-For the specifications, 7-9, of \AT example, \hybrid, \VanillaBO, and $\pi$BO cannot falsify them.
-These specifications are not falsifiable close to corners or edges.
+For the specifications, 7-9, of \AT problem, \hybrid, \VanillaBO, and $\pi$BO cannot falsify them.
+Based on our evaluation of these specifications, they are not falsifiable close to corners or edges using the chosen input parameters and used optimization methods.
 In particular, emphasizing the corners as done in $\pi$BO is wrong.
 However, as a result of the forgetting factor, $\pi$BO still converges to the optimal solution as it was successful in only one run out of 20 runs in $\varphi_7^{AT}$.
 Like any other global \BO approach in a high-dimensional setting, the efficiency of $\pi$\BO eventually drops significantly as the bias of a Gaussian process to exploit the edges of the search space is emphasized.
-In \turbo, this shortcoming is handled, as shown in the results for the hard examples.
+In \turbo, this shortcoming is handled, as shown in the results for the hard problems.
 In \turbo, the training of a Gaussian process is done locally within a trust region that shrinks and expands based on the performance.
 Hence, the inherent presence of regions with large posterior uncertainty commonly found in the global \BO approach due to the curse of dimensionality is reduced.
 The performance of \turbo is similar regardless of the acquisition function used.
 Compared to \LineSearch, more simulations are needed.